Supervising or completing a bachelor thesis

 Project proposal presentation

 A presentation between 5 to 10 minutes in length, where the student can receive feedback from the research group.
 The format is flexible; the student can choose to produce a poster or deliver a short oral presentation.
-The idea is that the student demonstrates that they have developed a clear research question, with an understanding of relevant literature, and a methology in place that can answer this question.
+The idea is that the student demonstrates that they have developed a clear research question, with an understanding of relevant literature, and a methodology in place that can answer this question.
 Early results are welcome but not required.
 To be completed within 6 weeks of starting the project.
-This is a hurdle requirement that must be passed but is not graded.
+This is only marked as part of the overall grading of the practical work (“Projektarbeit”; see below).

 Thesis

-A document written in manuscript style, mimicking the format of a society journal like the American Naturalist, Evolution or the Journal of Evolutionary Biology.
+A document written in manuscript style, mimicking the format of a society journal like The American Naturalist, Evolution or the Journal of Evolutionary Biology.
 The exact length of the document is up to the student and their supervisor, but will tend to be shorter than studies that appear in the above journals.
-This is marked by the two examiners and makes up x% of the grade.
+This is marked by the two examiners and makes up 40% of the grade (12 out of 30 credits).
 The hand-in date is set 16 working weeks after the project is registered with the department.

 Thesis defense